Skip to content

 What is an employee option scheme?

-An employee option scheme (EOS) or employee share option plan (ESOP) is a plan to issue options with no voting and dividend rights, which can one day be exercised or converted into shares.
+An employee option scheme (EOS) or employee share option plan (ESOP) is a plan to issue options with no voting and dividend rights.

 Register for our free webinars